-9th grade Junior High School students hold a Japanese Culture Festival to showcase traditional Japanese games.
+Ninth-grade junior high school students hold a Japanese Culture Festival to showcase traditional Japanese games.
 The goal of the event is to foster communication through Japanese culture.

-Every year, international students from Kansai University and foreigners living in Takatsuki city are invited.
+Every year, international students from Kansai University and foreigners living in Takatsuki City are invited.

 Kansai University Elementary School students also come to the Festival and have a great time joining in the activities.
 Sometime students find it difficult to express themselves in English, but they do their best to communicate with gestures and by cooperating with other members in their group.
-Another Japanese Culture Festival will be held during the Junior high School trip to Canada in October.
+Another Japanese culture festival will be held during the junior high school trip to Canada in October.

-School Trip to Canada (9th Grade)
+School Trip to Canada (Ninth Grade)

-Every October, the 9th grade Junior High School students go on a nine-day trip to Canada.
+Every October, the Ninth-graders from Junior High School go on a nine-day trip to Canada.

-During the trip, they hold a Japanese Culture Festival.
+During the trip, they hold a Japanese culture festival.
 Every year, this festival is a great success: students enjoy exchanges with local students through introducing some aspects of Japanese culture.
 The popular activities are origami, kendama, fuku-warai and calligraphy.
-This festival has been quite popular with the attendees.
+This festival has been popular with the attendees.

 As a part of their English and cultural immersion, the students also stay with a host family for a week.
-The students are always appreciative at how welcoming and hospitable the host families are during their stay.
+The students are always appreciative of how welcoming and hospitable the host families are during their stay.

-In Vancouver, students conduct a fieldwork in groups based on their research topics.
+In Vancouver, students conduct fieldwork in groups based on their research topics.
 It is sometimes hard for them to think and act in English, but thanks to local people's support, they gradually become confident.

-They also enjoy an excursion around the City of Victoria.
+They also enjoy an excursion around the city of Victoria.
 This trip provides various opportunities with students to broaden their world.